Exmouth: Lifeboats

 On 21 November 2009 both lifeboats were transferred to a new lifeboat station on Queen's Drive at the eastern end of the beach.
 Within the building is a sign from the now-demolished Volunteer Inn once run by Will Carder.
 On Christmas Day 1956 he was swept overboard and drowned during a mission on the Maria Noble to save the crew of the Dutch ship MV Minerva 4 miles south east of Orcombe Point.
 It is regarded as the worst tragedy in the history of Exmouth RNLI.

 From this station the Royal National Lifeboat Institution operates a Shannon Class all-weather lifeboat (ALB) R and J Welburn (previously a All Weather Lifeboat (ALB) named Margaret Jean) and Inshore Lifeboat (ILB) named George Bearman.
 The latter was replaced in 2017 by the D-Class Inshore Lifeboat George Bearman II.

 The old boathouse was retained as a base for the RNLI lifeguards until 2014, when it became the headquarters of the Exmouth Rowing Club.

 Regeneration

-Exmouth has undergone significant regeneration efforts in recent years, focusing on enhancing its town centre, seafront, and coastal defences.

-Strand Redevelopment

-In 2012, a £3 million regeneration project transformed the Strand area, removing much of the grass, flower beds, and trees to create a more pedestrian-friendly environment.
-New features included additional seating areas and bicycle storage facilities.
-The area was also fully pedestrianised to improve accessibility and encourage foot traffic.